aregtech/areg-sdk/docs/wiki/02a-cmake-config.md

 ---

 ### 12. **AREG_GTEST_PACKAGE**
    - **Description**: Determines whether the system-installed Google Test package is used or fetched and compiled directly from the Google repository.
-If enabled (`ON`), it will attempt to use the system package; otherwise, it fetches from the repository if the package isn’t found.
+If enabled (`ON`), it will attempt to use the system package; otherwise, it fetches from the repository if the package isn't found.
    - **Possible Values**: `ON`, `OFF`
    - **Default**: `ON`
    - **Example**: `cmake -B ./build -DAREG_GTEST_PACKAGE=OFF`